 The business plan is for three or more users.
-In this plan, you get to track your team’s performance by evaluating brand tones, style guides, and snippets.
+In this plan, you track your team’s performance by evaluating brand tones, style guides, and snippets.

 What’s best for you?

-One thing I don’t like about Microsoft is not testing the program properly.
+One thing I don’t like about Microsoft is not testing the program correctly.
 When Microsoft Editor came, it was useless.
 It did not work correctly, and still, it sometimes shows the exact nature.